panx27/amr-reader/README.md

       -q, --query             output named entity queries '../output/queries' -v, --visualization     output html format visualization '../output/*.html'

-If you would like to use AMR visualization functionality, please install [PyGraphviz](https://pygraphviz.github.io/) first.
+- If you would like to use AMR visualization functionality, please install [PyGraphviz](https://pygraphviz.github.io/) first.<br>
+- If you would like to modify the output format, please modify amr_output.py file.

 ## Example
    First, what is the biggest puzzle between China and the US?<br>